liveahero-wiki/liveahero-wiki.github.io/_events/2103chapter3.md

 ---

 In commemoration of the new chapter release, a limited time gacha summon is also released which include {% chara_link Andrew %} (Hero and Sidekick), {% chara_link Maculata %} (Hero and Sidekick) and {% chara_link Sui %} (Hero and Sidekick).

+Maintenance is scheduled to start at 2021-03-22 14:00-20:00 JST As usual, please finish any ongoing quest before maintenance start